HardyUA/spicetify-extension/README.md

 *   Configurable bot token, channel ID, and command prefix.
 *   Context menu item for tracks and playlists.
 *   Settings button in Spicetify's top bar.
+*   Ability to send multiple tracks by selecting them via shift or sending an entire playlist

 ### SimFinder